difio/difio-openshift-ruby/README.md

 It compiles a list of installed packages and sends it to monupco.com.

-Installing on your Openshift Express Ruby application
+Installing on your OpenShift Ruby application
 -----------------------------------------------------

 - Create an account at http://monupco.com